'I always struggled with my mental health in football' - Sordell on retirement, Sterling and conversations with Prince William | Goal.com

 Sordell is now following his own advice by doing what he can to address the game's problem with depression.

-On Thursday night, the BBC will air 'Football, Prince William and our Mental Health', a documentary produced by Sordell's 'One Eighty Productions'.
+On Thursday night, the BBC will air 'Football, Prince William and our Mental Health', a documentary produced by Goalhanger films.

 "I want people to watch it and take comfort in the fact that they are not alone, that a lot of people are also struggling and that this is a common problem," he explains.
 "I hope that they see that it is fine to talk about these things and that it helps them come to terms with it.